DM871/dm871_old_github_io/_notes/editing.md

 This is one of a series of three tests that constitute the exam of the course.
 The test consists of a number of tasks divided into subtasks.
-The answers must be collected in a unique PDF document and are to be handed in electronically in ItsLearning (to be confirmed)
+The answers must be collected in a unique PDF document and are to be handed in electronically in ItsLearning.

 -   **The test is individual.
 You are not allowed to collaborate by any means with other persons**.